hazelcast/hazelcast-reference-manual/src/BatchSize.md

 ...
 ```

-And, the following is the equivalent programmatic configuration:
+And, following is the equivalent programmatic configuration:

 ```java
 ...